-AZELLA- AZELLA (Arizona's English Language Learner Assessment) is a standards-based assessment that measures a student's proficiency of English Language Proficiency Standards.
+AZELLA· AZELLA (Arizona's English Language Learner Assessment) is a standards-based assessment that measures a student's proficiency of English Language Proficiency Standards.
 Students who are identified as second language learners by parent indication on the PHLOTE form upon enrollment are given this assessment.
 Kindergarten EL (English Learner) students are assessed in the fall and reassessed in the spring.
 All other ELL students are reassessed yearly in the spring.

-CHARACTER EDUCATION - Noah Webster has adopted the Character Counts Program as its model for citizenship which includes the six pillars of good character: Trustworthiness, Respect, Responsibility, Caring, Citizenship, and Fairness.
-We encourage parents to reinforce these character traits at home.
-The Thabits of Happy Kids are also taught: Be Proactive; Begin with the End in Mind; Put First Things First; Think Win-Win; Seek First to Understand, Then to Be Understood; Synergize; and Sharpen the Saw.
+CHARACTER EDUCATION - Noah Webster has adopted the 7 Habits of Happy Kids as its model for citizenship.
+We encourage parents to reinforce these character traits at home: Be Proactive; Begin with the End in Mind; Put First Things First; Think Win-Win; Seek First to Understand, Then to Be Understood; Synergize; and Sharpen the Saw.